Cqsi/lichs/README.md

 this is the installation section.

 ## Usage
-You start playing by typing
+You start playing by typing the command `lichess` into the Windows Command Prompt:
 ```
-lichess
+C:\> lichess
 ```